How to Buy a Car Under Your Business Name

 1. To establish your business profile, make sure to have an Australian Business Number and register your business properly via the Australian Government's Business Registration Service.
 Incorporate your business or form an LLC to make it legally separate from you as the owner.

 2. Use a business phone number.
-It doesn't matter if it is a landline, cell phone or VoIP but make sure that you have a separate number for your business and in your business’ legal name.
+It doesn't matter if it is a landline, cell phone or VoIP.
+But make sure that you have a separate number for your business and under your business's legal name.

 3. Do not also forget to register for the correct taxes to avoid any potential legal implications.
 Depending on the type of business you have, the taxes you must register may include: